 - Changes in color, size, or shape of the breasts

-Finding a breast cyst can be unsettling, but armed with knowledge, women should rest assured that usually do not present a threat to their health.
+Finding a breast cyst can be unsettling, but armed with knowledge, women should rest assured that they usually do not present a threat to their health.
 In spite of this, it is important to stay vigilant about one's health and put efforts into maintaining hormonal equilibrium.
 This can be achieved with wholesome lifestyle adjustments of a nutritious diet, regular exercise, and stress-relief techniques alongside safe and effective alternative medicine.
 Click on the following link to discover the best hormonal imbalance treatments for a symptom-free life for years to come!

 - American Cancer Society.
 (2019).
 Fibrosis and Simple Cysts in the Breast.
 Retrieved December 2, 2019 from https://www.cancer.org/cancer/breast-cancer/non-cancerous-breast-conditions/fibrosis-and-simple-cysts-in-the-breast.html